Sunday River Golf Club

 Facilities include a log-built clubhouse featuring sweeping views, a restaurant and bar, full pro shop, driving range, and putting green.
 The course is open for public play from late May through late October, with lodging available at the resort's Grand Summit and Jordan Hotels for stay and play packages that can be combined with golf at Sugarloaf or Belgrade Lakes.

-Please note that the last day of the season at the Sunday River Golf Club will be Monday, October 14.
+The last day of the season at the Sunday River Golf Club was October 14.
+We hope to see you next spring.

 * Season Passholder Savings